richselby7878/xm-labs-handy-flow-steps/README.md

 # Installation
 1. Log into xMatters as a user with either the Developer or Full Access User role.
 Navigate to Workflows, click the Import button on the top right and import the [HandyFlowSteps.zip](HandyFlowSteps.zip) file.
+This is what you will see in the list of workflows.
 	<kbd>  <img src="/media/handy_flow_steps.png" width="750"> </kbd>

-2. OPTIONAL.
-Navigate into the new workflow.
+2. Navigate into the new workflow.
 You will see a list of two forms.
-You will need to set Sender Permissions on the upper form, Run Flow Step.
-To do this, click the left most button (says <b>Web UI</b>) and then <b>Sender Permissions</b>.
-Add the users or roles who can use the form.
-We recommend allowing all those with Full Access User and Developer roles to use the form.
-Do the same for the lower form
+Set Sender Permissions on the upper form, Run Flow Step.
+To do this, click the left most button.
+Ensure the form is accessible by selecting <b>Web UI</b> and then <b>Sender Permissions</b>.
+Add users or roles who can access the form.
+We recommend allowing all those with _Full Access User_ and _Developer_ roles to use the form.
+The lower form, **Results**, is triggered by the upper form.
+To deploy it, choose _Enable For Web Service_.
 	<kbd>  <img src="/media/sender_permissions.png" width="350"> </kbd>

 3. OPTIONAL.
-By default, only the importing user has permission to use and modify the custom steps within the workflow.
-We recommend broadening permissions to allow all those with the Developer use and/or edit the flow steps, as they are useful in all sorts of situations.
-To do this, shift to the FLOW DESIGNER tab, just to the right of FORMS.
+By default, only the user who imports the workflow has permission to use and modify the custom steps within the workflow.
+We recommend broadening permissions to allow all those with the Developer role to use and/or edit the flow steps.
+To do this, highlight the FLOW DESIGNER just to the right of FORMS.
 Open the Run Flow Step flow canvas.
 	<kbd>  <img src="/media/run_flow_step_canvas.png" width="900"> </kbd>

 4. To the right of the screen on the Palette, highlight the CUSTOM tab.
 Navigate to each flow step in turn.
 Click the gear icon then <b>Usage Permissions</b>.
 In the pop-up window, grant ACCESS to other users/roles as required, e.g. select the Developer role and grant permission to Edit Step.
-5.

 	<kbd>  <img src="/media/step_usage_permissions.png" width="500"> </kbd>